geosoft1/tools/docs/Cloud tool.md

 #### .config file structure

-Cloud tool need a `.config` file in every project folder.
-First line of this file has the following structure
+Cloud tool need a `.config` file in every project folder with the following structure

 - `REMOTE_ADDR`,`REMOTE_PORT` address and port of the ssh server
 - `REMOTE_USER` user on remote server (can be different from local user)